-Lloyds continues to rebuild itself, but it remains the case that its default would be very serious for Galmarley.
+Lloyds Bank continues to rebuild itself and - so far as its shares are concerned - is close to being entirely free from the British government's embrace.
+But it remains the case that its default would be very serious for Galmarley.
 There would be long delays before the company could reclaim anything.